LeonimusTTV/SpotiCraft/README.md

 # SpotiCraft - A new way of listening to music

 This is the **offcial** repo for this mod -> https://www.curseforge.com/minecraft/mc-mods/spoticraft-2 \
-Another also called SpotiCraft exist, it's not maintenanted anymore but you can always go check it -> https://github.com/IMB11/Spoticraft/tree/master (fabric only)
+Another also called SpotiCraft exist, it's not maintained anymore but you can always go check it -> https://github.com/IMB11/Spoticraft/tree/master (fabric only)

 ## Description
 SpotiCraft allow you to connect into your Spotify account and play your favorite music, playlist, artist or even search for new song all in Minecraft :3 (Spotify **Premium** is **required** to use this mod!)